-As an expat in Santiago, I quickly realized the importance of living in the right neighborhood, as it has the power to define your experience in the capital city.
-I've spent a significant amount of time walking through the neighborhoods of Providencia, Bellavista, Barrio Lastarria and Barrio Italia.
-This is a guide to the important neighborhoods in Santiago.
+As an expat in Santiago, the neighborhood you choose to live in has the power to define your experience in the city.
+I've spent a significant amount of time walking through the neighborhoods of Providencia, Bellavista, Lastarria, Italia and Franklin.
+Read through this guide to discover the best of what these neighborhoods have to offer.

 PROVIDENCIA: A mix of everything